 His nickname is "The Motor City Madman."
 The Motor City part is because he's from Detroit, and the Madman comes from his extreme behavior, especially on stage.
 Nugent takes pride in playing "on the edge," meaning he puts all his energy into his performances.
 He claims that he passed out on stage on several occasions from hyperventilating and screaming too hard.

-A relentless live performer, by 2009 he had played over 6000 concerts, spending a great deal of time wearing only a loincloth on stage.
+A relentless live performer, by 2020 he had played about 6700 shows, spending a great deal of time wearing only a loincloth on stage.
 Nugent keeps track of every show and knows exactly how many he's played.
 His count includes every performance (which he calls "rock-outs"), from school dances to stadiums.

 Bertrand - Paris, France